Radio Free Dixie: Timeline of Radio Free Dixie

 Williams said, "This was really the first true radio where the black people could say what they want to say and they don't have to worry about sponsors, they don't have to worry about censors."
 One listener from Los Angeles in 1962 said, "Every time I play my copy, I let someone else make another recording.
 That way more people will hear the true story of Monroe."

 The program reached the entire continental United States using 50,000 watts at 690 kHz AM, and ran at 11p.m.
 Eastern time.
 "Radio Free Dixie is proud to present the seldom-heard songs of brutal oppression and dehumanization that no American radio station dares broadcast," an announcer touted.
 Amid the climate of the 1965 Watts riots, Williams used the station to call for assertive action: "In the spirit of 76, in the Spirit of Los Angeles, let our people take to the streets in fierce numbers, and in the cause of freedom and justice, let our battle cry be heard around the world.
 Freedom!
 Freedom!
 Freedom now, or death!"

 While the broadcast reached America across the map, Williams was sure to advocate for the fact that it was targeted to southern blacks specifically, because they really had no other voice in the movement, according to Williams.
 Hence, the name of the station, "Radio Free Dixie" because it was intended for the Southern Dixie states.
 William's broadcast was revolutionary and not something America had ever heard before.
 It was the kind of school of thought that would most likely not have been broadcast from the United States with Williams often advocating for radical ideals like a militant community saying things like, "If we are ever going to be free, we must liberate ourselves."

 Bootleg tapes of the program circulated throughout the United States, and recordings of Radio Free Dixie were also aired on WBAI in New York City and KPFA in Berkeley, California.

-Programming ended in 1965 when Williams moved to China at Mao Zedong's invitation.
+Programming ended in 1965 when Williams visited China at Mao Zedong's invitation.
+In 1970 he returned to the United States.